AfzalNMSU/CV_TransformingImages/README.md

 This relationship arises from the properties of orthogonal matrices.
 Rotation matrices are orthogonal matrices, meaning that their columns (and rows) are orthonormal vectors (i.e., they have a length of 1 and are mutually perpendicular).
 For an orthogonal matrix, the transpose of is equal to its inverse.
 This is because the transpose of an orthogonal matrix maintains the orthogonality of its columns, and the dot product of any column with any other column (or row) remains 0, which is a defining property of orthogonal matrices.
 Therefore, for rotation matrices, taking the transpose effectively "undoes" the rotation operation, making it equivalent to the inverse rotation.
 This property simplifies the computation of inverse rotation matrices.

+### 3. What should the inverse of a reflection matrix be, and why?